-The provision of excellent customer care is very important to Swale Borough Council and something that we are working to improve further.
+The provision of excellent customer care is very important to us and is something that we are working to improve further.
 One of our priority themes, stated in our Corporate Plan, is "Running the Council" and this describes our aim to develop and implement our Customer Access Strategy, ensuring customers can access our services in the most efficient and effective way.

-We will continue to provide a choice of access to our services through a balance of costeffective and convenient options, and pursue initiatives to improve customer service at reduced cost, including self-service options where appropriate.
-For many years we have offered to provide Council documents in alternative formats and, for example, our Staying Put Team provide leaflets in large print as a matter of course as the primary audience for the services they offer are generally elderly and vulnerable.
+We will continue to provide a choice of access to our services through a balance of cost-effective and convenient options, and pursue initiatives to improve customer service at reduced cost, including self-service options where appropriate.
+For many years we have offered to provide documents in alternative formats and, for example, our Staying Put Team provide leaflets in large print as a matter of course as the primary audience for the services they offer are generally elderly and vulnerable.

 Although our equality and diversity profile is broadly similar to other local authorities in Kent and the South East, we recognise that a 'one size fits all' approach to service delivery is not the right approach.
-Therefore, when designing services we will focus on the diverse needs of Swale residents by consulting service users and through the use of tools such as Equality Impact Assessments.
+Therefore, when designing services we will focus on the diverse needs of residents by consulting service users and through the use of tools such as Equality Impact Assessments.

-- providing a choice of access to our services through a balance of cost-effective and convenient options, and pursue initiatives to improve customer service at reduced cost (eg. face-to-face, electronic, phone or written letter depending on customer need); - delivering high levels of customer satisfaction with our services; - improve information gathering about our customers to ensure no groups or individuals with protected characteristics are disadvantaged when accessing our services; - develop and implement effective engagement methods with a variety of groups so that we can monitor and measure our services; - treating all of our customers with respect by being polite, welcoming and making reasonable adjustments when providing services to neurodiverse people; - continuing to improve accessibility of our working practices and buildings; - providing Council documents in alternatives formats, i.e. large print, audio, different language and printed on different coloured paper; - continuing webcasting of Council meetings; - promoting opportunities to bid for Council contracts among local voluntary/ community organisations, and using social value criteria when assessing tenders to ensure fair competition; - maintain our procurement framework to continue to ensure that suppliers can demonstrate fairly their commitment to equality; and - endeavour to have greater consideration of cultural diversity when commissioning new services.
+- providing a choice of access to our services and pursue initiatives to improve customer service at reduced cost (eg. electronic, phone or written letter depending on customer need or face-toface); - making sure our services meet the needs and requirements of our customers; - improving information gathering about our customers to ensure no groups or individuals with protected characteristics are disadvantaged when accessing our services; - developing and implementing effective engagement methods with a variety of groups so that we can monitor and measure our services where resources allow; - treating all of our customers with respect by being polite, welcoming and making reasonable adjustments when providing services to neurodiverse people; - continuing to improve accessibility of our working practices and buildings; - providing Council information in accessible formats, i.e. accessible website content, large print, audio, different language and printed on different coloured paper; - continuing webcasting of Council meetings; - promoting opportunities to bid for Council contracts among local voluntary/ community organisations, and using social value criteria when assessing tenders to ensure fair competition; - maintaining our procurement framework to continue to ensure that suppliers can demonstrate fairly their commitment to equality; and - having greater consideration of people with any protected characteristic when commissioning new services.